Timshel/OIDCWarden/README.md

 ### Zitadel

 To use the role mapping feature you will need to define a custom mapping to return a simple list of role.
-More details in Zitadel [documentation](https://zitadel.com/docs/guides/integrate/retrieve-user-roles#customize-roles-using-actions); the cutomization will look something like this:
+More details in Zitadel [documentation](https://zitadel.com/docs/guides/integrate/retrieve-user-roles#customize-roles-using-actions); the customization will look something like this:

 ```javascript
 function flatRoles(ctx, api) {